globallyunique/beyond-data-mesh/sme-self-service-data-mesh.md

 ## The Domain Language Approach

 For those engaged in building cloud data solutions that align with the distributed reality of the enterprise, Data Mesh[^data-mesh-intro] is a major advance over past architectures.
-However, it's the beginning, not the end of what we can do to enable the self-service for users of the data mesh.
+However, it's the beginning, not the end of what we need to do to enable the self-service for users of the data mesh.

 Data mesh is referred to by it's originator as a "decentralized sociotechnical approach".
 This article discusses aspects of the *sociotechnical* work to 1) find the right boundaries for the domains that make up the nodes of the data mesh and 2) advance the way the business can access and operate on the domain.
 The picture below sets the context: